 MFA in Playwriting

-The MFA in Playwriting is offered by the GRS Playwriting Program in close collaboration with the College of Fine Arts (CFA) School of Theatre.
+The MFA in Playwriting is offered by the Graduate School of Arts & Sciences (GRS) Playwriting Program in close collaboration with the College of Fine Arts (CFA) School of Theatre.

 A total of 60 credits are required, normally completed over three years.
 All courses must be completed with a grade of B- or higher.